code4it-dev/c4it-hugo/content/architecture-note/015-error-management-trio/index.md

 When designing a new software system, it's easy to focus mainly on the happy flow and forget that you must also handle errors.

-You should carefully define and design how to handle errors: depending on the use case, error handling can have a huge impact on the architecture of your software system.
+You should carefully define and design how to handle errors: **depending on the use case, error handling can have a huge impact on the architecture of your software system**.

 In this article, we'll explore the three main categories of errors that we must always remember to address; for each type of error, we will showcase how addressing it can impact the software architecture differently.